krebsalad/ProjectAbsoluteAccuracy/abb_ros/README.md

 - run dynamic calibration
     1. download dynamic calibrator app from googleplay
     2. run: Intel.RealSense.DynamicCalibrator
-    3. follow the instruction on the dynamiccalibrator
+    3. follow the instruction on the dynamiccalibrator output window

 G. setup the calibration
 - define camera_link in your urdf